jonasbn/perl-business-dk-cpr/README.md

 ## \_length

-This function validates the length of the argument, it dies if the argument does not fit wihtin the boundaries specified by the arguments provided:
+This function validates the length of the argument, it dies if the argument does not fit within the boundaries specified by the arguments provided:

 The **\_length** function takes the following arguments: